The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Methodology

 The search process consists of three rounds.
 The first round is a manual search of specific conference proceedings and journal papers via an academic search engine with keywords, which includes the following steps.

 (1) The publications are initially collected from the proceedings of the top-level conferences on security and software engineering since 2017.
 Alphabetically, ACM Conference on Computer and Communications Security (CCS), IEEE Symposium on Security and Privacy (S\&P), USENIX Security Symposium (Sec), Network and Distributed System Security Symposium (NDSS), and International Conference on Software Engineering (ICSE).
-ACM International Symposium on the Foundations of Software Engineering (FSE), IEEE/ACM International Conference on Automated Software Engineering (ASE).
+ACM International Symposium on the Foundations of Software Engineering ESEC/FSE), IEEE/ACM International Conference on Automated Software Engineering (ASE).
 We search with ``directed greybox fuzzing'' and ``directed fuzzing''.
-We have 19 papers collected.
+We collected 19 papers.

 (2) Then, we use google scholar to search for works from journals and preprints by searching with keywords including ``directed greybox fuzzing'', ``directed fuzzing'', `` targeted fuzzing''.
-We have 15 papers collected.
+We collected 15 papers.

-(3) After that, we refer to a popular fuzzing paper repository \footnote{Recent Fuzzing Papers, \url{https://wcventure.github.io/FuzzingPaper/#survey-of-directed-fuzzy-technology}} and manually select papers related to DGF.
+(3) After that, we refer to a popular fuzzing paper repository \footnote{Recent Fuzzing Papers, https://wcventure.github.io/FuzzingPaper/\#survey-of-directed-fuzzy-technology} and manually select papers related to DGF.
 We also refer to another paper repository that only collects papers related to directed fuzzing \footnote{Awesome directed fuzzing, \url{https://github.com/uafuzz/awesome-directed-fuzzing}}.
-We have 21 papers collected.
+We collected 21 papers.

 Then, in the second round, we filter out the duplicates from the collection in the previous round.
 When a paper has been published in more than one journal/conference, the most complete version will be used.
-We have 49 papers remaining.
+As a result, 49 papers remained.

 In the third round, we read each paper we collected and filter out the papers based on the research content with the inclusion and exclusion criteria from Section \ref{criteria}.
-Finally, 42 papers ranging from 2017.1 to 2022.1 (listed in the appendix) remain for further investigation.
+Finally, 42 papers ranging from 2017.1 to 2022.5 (listed in Table 1) remained for further investigation.